aureq/udoo-recipes/02-uimage-recipe.md

 # Preparing for system boot #

+You may want to edit your `conf/bootfs-${TARGET_SYSTEM}.txt` u-boot boot script and set an appropriate resolution supported by your TV/Screen.
+You should only need to adjust the resolution and the refresh rate.

 ## for udoo-quad ##

 `FIXME` revalidate these steps with latest kernel and latest u-boot